Purpleknife/Furbook/README.md

 - A user can create posts (with captions or/and pictures), edit or delete them.
 - A user can add or delete a comment.
 - A user can edit their own profile.
-- A user can add new friends through the search bar.
+- A user can find/ add new friends through the search bar.
+- A user can message a friend.
-- A user can remove and message their friends.
+- A user can remove a friend.

 ## Setup